-The Student Leadership Development Institute (SLDI) at Walnut Hill College is dedicated to the development of future leaders in the hospitality industry.
-Students who graduate from the college with an associate degree in any of the college’s majors are eligible for the program.
-To be a part of the SLDI, students must be nominated by the faculty and staff of the college and be accepted into one of the college’s baccalaureate degree programs.
-Once nominated, students will be invited to apply to the Institute and engage in a rigorous selection process that includes an academic review, résumé and referencing, and an interview process.
+The Student Leadership Development Institute (SLDI) at Walnut Hill College is dedicated to developing the future leaders of the hospitality industry.
+Students who graduate from the College with an associate degree in any of our majors are eligible for the program.
+To be a part of the SLDI, students must be nominated by our faculty and staff and be accepted into one of our baccalaureate degree programs.
+Once nominated, students are invited to apply to the Institute and engage in a rigorous selection process that includes an academic review, résumé and references, and an interview process.

-Once accepted into the SLDI, our Student Leaders complete weekly leadership assignments in a variety of roles at the college.
-In return for their successful completion of these assignments, students are awarded a financial grant to be used toward tuition, housing, books, and other program needs.
+Once accepted into the SLDI, our Student Leaders complete weekly leadership assignments in a variety of roles at the College.
+In return for their successful completion of these assignments, they are awarded a financial grant to be used toward tuition, housing, books, and other program needs.
 Student Leaders engage in a variety of leadership development activities, including:

 - Exclusive leadership workshops and seminars

 - Online blogging related to their leadership development

 - Civic engagement and community service activities

 The Student Leadership Development Institute’s Core Values

 In the pursuit of our mission, the Student Leaders will embody these core values.